 For Webb, this was an issue he needed to confront because his oldest son around the age of 13 contracted a degenerative neurological disease and reverted back to the cognitive capacity of a pre-schooler.
 For Webb this caused a personal reflection on corporal punishment.
 He believed it was degrading to spank his teenage son whether or not it was effective and whether or not he was in the cognitive capacity of those that pro-spanking advocates thought should be spanked.

 The final epilogue both tells that story in more detail and gives good idea of how that works in their home.
 I have read a number of parenting books and in about 30 pages, Webb (and his wife who co-wrote the epilogue) have a lot of very good suggestions.
 In a short space it is one of the better alternative discipline pieces I have read.
 He is clear that alternative discipline does not mean no discipline.
 It means discipline without spanking.
 This can mean more work as a parent, but Webb believes it results in discipline actually resulting in change of behavior and attitude at the heart and mind level, not just the fear of spanking level.
-And he is quick to note that bad parenting can happen just as easily with alternative discipline methods as spanking.
+He is quick to note that bad parenting can happen just as easily with alternative discipline methods as spanking.

 For those interesting in hermeneutics this is a good book to work through issues in a real life way.
 For those more interested in parenting than hermeneutics, this is still worth reading, but you may want to skim sections, especially the 2nd and 3rd chapters.